Legalism or Obedience? Salvation Based on Merits or out of Grace?

 In fact, all admonishments and encouragements of the New Testament could be quoted which show that God gives His grace to live a holy life.
 By neglecting this, one takes God’s grace in vain and gives a false testimony about God to other people, as he does not reflect in his life God’s power which can purify from sin.

-Let your light shine before men in such a way that they may see your good works, and glorify your Father who is in heaven.
+In the same way, let your light shine before others, so that they may see your good works and give glory to your Father who is in heaven.
 (Matthew 5:16)

-So the opinion—shared also by Martin Luther—that Christian life is outwardly invisible is not acceptable[1].
-Emphasising the fruits of Christian life and holiness cannot be called legalism.
+So the opinion—shared also by Martin Luther—that Christian life is outwardly invisible is not acceptable.1 Emphasising the fruits of Christian life and holiness cannot be called legalism.
 It is not about the law of the Old Testament nor a mere human effort or performance but a fight for holiness by the power of Jesus’ salvation, the relationship with God and the help of the Holy Spirit.
 In fact, faith without works is not possible:

 James’ thoughts are not in contradiction with Paul’s teaching in the Letter to the Romans.
 Paul in Romans 4 contrasts the works of the Old Testament law with the grace and faith freely given by God in Jesus, whereas James speaks about the worthlessness of believing in God’s existence without works.
 Paul writes against those who still want to be justified by keeping the Old Testament law; James writes against those, who testify their faith only by their words but do not fight for holiness in their lives and it is not visible that they are followers of Jesus.
 As faith in God does not only mean acknowledging His existence (James 2:19), faith in Jesus Christ cannot simply mean acknowledging the historicity of Jesus’ life and believing some facts about Him (including His death and resurrection).

-He who believes in the Son has eternal life; but he who does not obey the Son will not see life, but the wrath of God abides on him.
+Whoever believes in the Son has eternal life; whoever does not obey the Son shall not see life, but the wrath of God remains on him.
 (John 3:36)

 Jesus identifies faith with obedience.
 Note that Jesus speaks about obedience and not about a life improved in some points (giving up bad habits, sins condemned even by worldly laws; kindness, humanitarian or religious acts etc.).
 Jesus calls people to follow Him, as He called the rich young man, who lived a life according to God in several points but was not ready to give the first place to Him and follow Jesus.
 (Matthew 19:16–26) As John says: